 On July 10, 2015, in response to numerous petitions to clarify the law regarding the use of autodialed calls, the FCC released In the Matter of Rules & Regulations Implementing the Tel.
 Consumer Prot.
 Act of 1991 (

-Per the TCPA’s statutory language, devices which have the capacity to make calls without human intervention are autodialers.
+Per the TCPA’s statutory language, devices which have the capacity to make calls without human intervention are autodialers.44 44 47 U.S.C. § 227(a)(1) (2012).
 In its latest ruling, the FCC refused to adopt any test which would define an autodialer by the device’s current capacity.
-A device which has the “potential functionality” to make autodialed calls, even if the device must first be modified, will be considered an autodialer.45 45 In the Matter of Rules and Regulations Implementing the Tel.
+A device which has the

+potential functionality to make autodialed calls, even if the device must first be modified, will be considered an autodialer.45 45 In the Matter of Rules and Regulations Implementing the Tel.
 Consumer Prot.
 Act of 1991, 30 F.C.C.
 Rcd.
 7961, ¶ 16 (2015).
 By leaving the door open to any modification which will enable calls to be made without human intervention, it is difficult to see why this potential functionality test would not encompass every piece of modern telephone equipment.

 do[es] not extend to every piece of malleable and modifiable dialing equipment that conceivably could be considered to have some capacity, however small, to store and dial telephone numbers.
 Faced with the question as to whether a modern smartphone would be an autodialer due to its capacity to store and dial numbers, the FCC merely noted that no individuals have been sued under the TCPA for using a smartphone to make an unwanted call.46 46 In the Matter of Rules and Regulations Implementing the Tel.
 Consumer Prot.
 Act of 1991, 30 F.C.C.
 Rcd.
 7961, ¶¶ 17, 18, 21 (2015).

 We have now come a long way from the intent of the TCPA, which was to target telemarketers whose standard modus operandi was dialing random or sequential numbers in an attempt to reach potential customers.
 The FCC’s reasoning provides little explanation or reassurance to debt collectors seeking clarification on whether their device is an autodialer.
 Under the current definition, which provides little to no safe harbor, the only way to foreclose the autodialer element of a TCPA claim would be to dial each number manually.

 Although the 2015 FCC Order does not alter Florida’s rule that providing an autodial caller with a number constitutes consent, the new TCPA rules make it much easier for customers to revoke consent to receive autodialed calls and much harder for debt collectors to effectively track consent.

 [a] caller may not limit the manner in which revocation may occur.49 49 In the Matter of Rules and Regulations Implementing the Tel.
 Consumer Prot.
 Act of 1991, 30 F.C.C.
 Rcd.
 7961, ¶ 47 (2015).
 No longer will a debt collector be able to limit a customer’s revocation of consent (for example, requiring the customer to notify the debt collector in writing if they no longer wish to receive calls) by means of a loan agreement.

 reasonable, debt collectors must develop procedures to ensure every single customer-facing member of the organization has training in recognizing and reporting consent issues.
 For example, a retail sales associate with no relation to the billing department might now be required and trained to notify the appropriate division after speaking with a debtor who happens to walk into the store.

 The called party issue is particularly applicable in cases where a customer gives consent to receive calls from a debt collector, then later changes his or her number potentially to avoid collection calls.
 Because the new subscriber has not previously consented to receive the autodialed call, the debt collector will be liable to the new subscriber under the TCPA.
 Petitioners asked the FCC to grant an exception for good-faith errors in attempting to reach the intended recipient, especially in light of the fact that there is no publicly-available directory for cell phones.

 initiate one call after reassignment as an additional opportunity to gain actual or constructive knowledge of the reassignment.
-Moreover, if this additional call does not yield actual knowledge, the caller will still be deemed to have constructive knowledge of the reassignment.
+Moreover, if this additional call does not yield actual knowledge, the caller will still be deemed to have constructive knowledge of the reassignment.52 52 In the Matter of Rules and Regulations Implementing the Tel.
+Consumer Prot.
+Act of 1991, 30 F.C.C.
+Rcd.
+7961, ¶ 72 (2015).
 In short, debt collectors will have a one-call safe harbor to verify the debtor’s identity or face TCPA liability.

 The FCC also rejected any defense to liability arising from a situation in which a customer in bad faith fails to notify the caller of a changed number.
 Quixotically, the FCC suggests that debt collectors may include indemnity clauses in their contracts which make the customer liable for damages which may arise from this failure to inform of a number change.54 54 In the Matter of Rules and Regulations Implementing the Tel.
 Consumer Prot.
 Act of 1991, 30 F.C.C.
 Rcd.
 7961, ¶ 86 (2015).
 For debt collectors, this

 The United States Court of Appeals for the District of Columbia Circuit has already taken an appeal to consider the validity of the 2015 FCC Order.55 55 ACA International v.
 FCC, No. 15-1211, appeal docketed, (D.C.
 Cir.
 Nov.
 25, 2015).
 Until callers receive more guidance from the court, compliance with the TCPA and FCCPA restrictions remains a monumental hurdle.
 For debt collectors who still wish to call debtors, the only solution that is as close to a

 - Manually dial all calls — The TCPA is not implicated unless the debt collector uses an autodialer.
 Because any modern piece of telephone equipment under the 2015 TCPA Order might be considered an autodialer, the only safe way to avoid liability is to manually dial.
 Obtaining consent is not foolproof because the 2015 TCPA Order makes it extremely difficult to record consent revocation or avoid calling a number that used to but no longer belongs to a debtor.